Deyang: Industry

 Deyang is an important part of Cheng (Chengdu) De (Deyang) Mian (Mianyang) Economic District of the Sichuan province, a base for heavy machinery production in China.
 Companies with operations in Deyang include China National Erzhong Group, Dongfang Electric, and Honghua Group Limited.
 Deyang produces large amounts of electrical equipment, including components for nuclear power plants, hydropower plants, steam turbines, and various casts.

 In addition, Deyang also has a sizable light industry, in particular, the food industry.
 A number of brands, such as Jiannan Chunjiu (剑南春酒), Great Wall Cigar (长城雪茄), and Bingchuan Shidai Mineral Water (冰川时代矿泉水).
 Other major manufacturers include Lan Jian Beer Factory & Shifang Tobacco Company.
 According to the Deyang city government, Great Wall Cigar's plant in Deyang is the largest cigar factory in all of Asia.

 Despite Deyang's sizable industry, air quality is relatively good.

 Culture

 The county-level city of Mianzhu has its own distinct style of New Year pictures, known as the Mianzhu New Year picture.

+Cuisine

+Fruit Juice Beef: As a local specialty of Xiaoquan, its taste is absolutely superb: the outer skin is crispy and fragrant, while the inside is tender and melts in your mouth.

+Lianshan Twice-Cooked Pork: Its preparation is extremely meticulous.
+First, the pork is boiled until it is 80% cooked, then it is taken out and cut into long, rolled slices with alternating layers of fat and lean meat.
+Each slice is 30-40 centimeters long, which is visually impressive.

+Zhongjiang Handmade Noodles: Zhongjiang handmade noodles were listed as an intangible cultural heritage in 2010, carrying a thousand-year-old handcrafted heritage.

+Shifang Salted Duck: Crispy skin and tender meat, savory and flavorful, rich in oil yet not greasy, every bite offers a taste of authentic flavor passed down for centuries.

+Luojiang Bean Chicken: Luojiang Bean Chicken is a well-known local specialty snack in Deyang with a history of hundreds of years.
+Although its name contains "chicken," it has nothing to do with chicken meat.

+Guanghan Braised Rabbit: Braised rabbit has a crispy and chewy outer skin, while the meat inside is tender and juicy.
+It has a rich, numbing aroma that is not overpowering, and every bite is full of flavor.

 Transportation

 Both the Chengdu Second Ring Expressway and the Chengdu Third Ring Expressway passes through Deyang.
 Other major expressways in Deyang include the Chengwan Expressway, the G42 Shanghai–Chengdu Expressway, and China National Highway 108.

 Numerous railways run through the city, including the Chengdu–Mianyang–Leshan intercity railway, the Baoji–Chengdu railway, and the Dazhou–Chengdu railway.

 Deyang also has an extensive bus service and taxis.

+Chengdu Metro line S11, currently under construction as of 2026, is planned to connect Deyang to Chengdu.